 Allan Herridge Image Courtesy of Peter Hurwood

-In 2014 the British Drag Racing Hall of Fame (BDRHoF) introduced a new award - the Global Achievement Award sponsored by Lucas Oil Products UK Ltd. It is a special award presented for achievements in the world of drag racing that have had a global impact.
+In 2014, the British Drag Racing Hall of Fame (BDRHoF) introduced a new award – the Global Achievement Award, from 2019 Mopar Performance became the title sponsor and this resulted in the award being renamed Mopar Performance Global Lifetime Achievement Award.
+This special award continues to be presented for achievements in the world of Drag Racing that have had a global impact.
 It can be presented to a person, a team, a company, an institution/organisation or any other body that in the opinion of the judges has increased the awareness and stature of drag racing on a global basis, or contributed to the technical development of the sport that has resulted in advances on a worldwide basis.
+Although the crystal trophy will not necessarily be presented every year.

 Introduced in 2014, these awards pay tribute to the influence of journalists and photographers in the promotion of Drag Racing.
+This year we have added a third award for videos.
 The recipients of the award will not enter the British Drag Racing Hall of Fame as such, but their achievements will be honoured and their names entered as BDRHoF Special Award winners.
 One will be awarded to the writer of the best book, article, feature or blog on British Drag Racing published in print or on-line.
 The second Sydney Allard Award will be presented for the best photograph featuring British Drag Racing, either published in print or on-line.
+The new third award will be for the best video featuring British Drag Racing posted on YouTube.